sh123/esp32_loraprs/README.md

 Can be used in two modes:
 - **as LoRa APRS client**, you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth
-- **as a LoRa APRS iGate server**, which connects to your WiFI and forwards received LoRA APRS positions into the APRS-IS network, it also reports client signal level, by appending it into the APRS comment
+- **as a LoRa APRS iGate server**, which connects to your WiFI and forwards received LoRA APRS positions into the APRS-IS network, it also reports client signal level, by appending it into the APRS comment, so you can see your signal reports in different locations

 # Software Dependencies
 - Arduino ESP32 library: https://github.com/espressif/arduino-esp32 library (install using arduino library manager)